 - Pharmaceutical Services Negotiating Committee: COVID-19 Social Distancing and Infection Control Risk Assessment Template for community pharmacies (v2)

 - Royal Pharmaceutical Society: Guidance: protecting your team in the pharmacy

 - The Pharmacists’ Defence Association: Risk Assessment Tool: Reducing the risk of COVID-19 in the community pharmacy

 - NHS England and NHS Improvement: Risk assessments for at-risk staff groups: Letter from Prerana Issar, Dr Nikki Kanani and Amanda Pritchard

-- NPA: Risk assessment and risk reduction template (member login required)
+- NPA: Individual risk assessment pack - July 2020 (member login required)